mgimenez720/plaSquid/README.md

 ### Description

 - **plaSquid** is a Nextflow pipeline for plasmid detection and classification in genomic and metagenomic data.
-This pipeline uses either genomic or metagenomic *assemblies* as input.
-It uses two different approaches to look for plasmids: to search against a plasmidic database (minidist) and to look for plasmid specific genes (Repsearch).
+This pipeline accepts either genomic or metagenomic *assemblies* as input (.fasta).
+It uses two different approaches to look for plasmids: alignment with minimap2 against a plasmidic database (minidist) and HMM dependent search of plasmid specific genes (Repsearch).

 - **plaSquid** also classifies plasmids into replicon types and MOB groups by comparing RIPs or Relaxases against custom HMMs.

+- **plaSquid** can extract plasmids RIP or MOB sequences in order to further analyze these proteins.

-- It summarises the information gathered by the two complementary approaches in a single output table and allows further analysis on plasmidic contigs as ir outputs plasmidic contigs in a multifasta file (*"Result.fasta"*)
+- It summarises the information gathered by the two complementary approaches in a single output table and allows further analysis on plasmidic contigs as it outputs plasmidic contigs in a multifasta file (*"Result.fasta"*)

 ![Pipeline overview](./img/plaSquid_pipeline.png)